Home

 All this is achieved with no special/expensive components.

-Certainly, Martein’s design has broken the magic 120dB IMD3DR boundary on real life not on simulation software programs.
+Certainly, Martein’s design has broken the magic 120dB IMD3DR boundary on real life not on simulation software.

-Martein has published a comprehensive documentation regarding his work at
+Martein has published a comprehensive documentation at his web site:

 http://www.xs4all.nl/~martein/pa3ake/hmode/